Vocational training and business support for sustainable development in Assam and Meghalaya

 Project sponsor: Stiftung Childaid Network

-Project partners: Aide et Action South Asia
+Project partner: Aide et Action South Asia, India

-Funding year: since 2020
+Funding year: 2020–2023

-Project no.: 106-20ro
+Project No.: 106-20ro

 Artikel teilen: